Graduate Admissions 2023-2024 Catalog Year

-Applicants to graduate programs, post-baccalaureate certificate programs, or post-baccalaureate non-degree seeking courses must submit their materials to the Office of Graduate Admissions.
+Applicants to graduate programs, post-baccalaureate certificate programs, or post-baccalaureate non-degree seeking courses must submit their materials to Graduate Admissions.
 Applicants to the following programs must apply through the Centralized Application Service as well as the University application:

 - Doctor of Physical Therapy

 - Doctor of Nursing Practice: BSN-DNP Nurse Anesthesiology, BSN-DNP Nurse Practitioner, MSN-DNP Nurse Practitioner

 - Master of Science in Nursing Nurse Educator

 Graduate Admissions processes applications, prepares the applicant's file for review and then forwards the information to the program admissions committee.
 Decisions concerning admission are made by the programs.
 Prospective graduate students are encouraged to contact the graduate program coordinators within the respective colleges for details concerning admission selection criteria.
 For inquiries concerning the application process, please contact Graduate Admissions.

 Florida Gulf Coast University encourages applications from all qualified individuals regardless of age, race, religion, national origin, color, sex, sexual orientation, disability, marital status or veteran's status.

 All credentials and documents submitted during the admission and enrollment process become the property of FGCU and will not be returned to the applicant.
 Furnishing false or fraudulent information in connection with the admission or enrollment process may result in disciplinary action, including, but not limited to, denial of admission, suspension of registration, invalidation of credits or degrees earned, and/or dismissal from the University.